-In the event of any reported adverse impacts on the yield of the subject water supply well or any private bores or wells that may be developed in the future within the RCM water footprint, the cause will be investigated by a suitably qualified and experienced hydrogeologist.
+In the event of any reported adverse impacts on the yield of the subject water supply well or any private bores or wells that may be developed in the future within the RCM water footprint, the cause will be investigated by a suitably qualified and experienced hydrogeologist, who's appointment has been approved by the Secretary.
 If the impacts can be directly related to the mine following assessment of the available monitoring data, either the affected bore or well will be deepened or an alternative water source will be provided.